anthonyjn08/2021-in-a-quiz/README.md

 Once the user has submitted the form, they're presented with their score as a percentage which is calculted in a javascript function, and then a message based on their score.

 ![End of Quiz Message](docs/screenshots/final-score-message.jpg)

+### **Future Features**

+* A countdown timer so user only has a limited time to answer each question before the quiz moves on to the next question.
+* A correct or incorrect sound alert.